 About the programme

-The Bachelor of Commerce Honours specialising in Taxation [CH001FTX11] aims to equip students with the necessary tax technical knowledge and skills to try to bridge the gap between the competencies gleaned through undergraduate studies in domestic taxation and the competencies required for a career in taxation.
+The Bachelor of Commerce Honours specialising in Taxation [CH001FTX11] aims to equip students with the necessary tax technical knowledge and skills to bridge the gap between the competencies gleaned through undergraduate studies in domestic taxation and the competencies required for a career in taxation.
 The programme also aims to develop fundamental research skills and the writing skills and computational skills that would be expected of a proficient tax professional in the workplace.

 This programme is proudly approved and associated with the South African Institute of Taxation (SAIT).
 Successful completion of this qualification may lead to advanced credits on the Occupational Certificate: Tax Professional (SAQA ID:118776) offered by SAIT.
 Successful completion of the Occupational Certificate may lead to professional body membership and your pathway to becoming a Tax Practitioner.
 For further information, see SAIT’s website.

 There are two components to the programme: a coursework component and a research component.
-Students have the option of completing the program over one year, in which case the coursework and the research component (technical report) are completed in the same year, OR over two years with the coursework component being completed in the first year and the research component (technical report) being completed in the second year.
+Students have the option of completing the programme over one year, in which case the coursework and the research component (technical report) are completed in the same year, OR over two years with the coursework component being completed in the first year and the research component (technical report) being completed in the second year.
 Importantly, students who are also working while completing their studies are strongly advised to complete the programme over two years part-time.
 Full-time students may complete the programme in one year.

 Who is in charge?